JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Refactor the design

 The application works, but it's susceptible to users' typos.
-For example, if the user enters "Tokio" instead of "Tokyo", the app won't be able to process that input.
+For example, if the user enters "Franse" instead of "France", the app won't be able to process that input.
 It would be preferable to ask users to select the country from a predefined list.